ibm-webmethods-demos/webmethods-helm-charts/docs/index.md

 ### For more info on Software AG Government Solutions container images:

-The webMethods containers provided by Software AG Government Solutions are ***security-enhanced and continuously maintained*** containers with the following highlights:
+The webMethods containers provided by Software AG Government Solutions are ***security-enhanced and continuously maintained*** containers.

-- Hardened Container base images sourced from Iron Bank for extra security,
-- Continuously updated with latest OS fix levels,
-- Continuously updated with latest SoftwareAG product fix levels,
-- Extra configuration capabilities for easier deployment into various container platforms,
-- Availability of Sample blueprint deployments

-Product images are currently hosted in ***Software AG Government Solutions protected registry*** at: [ghcr.io/softwareag-government-solutions/](https://github.com/orgs/softwareag-government-solutions/packages)

-To request access, contact Software AG Government Solutions at ***info@softwareaggov.com***
+For more information, go to: [Product Containers by SoftwareAG Government Solutions](https://softwareag-government-solutions.github.io/saggov-containers/)

 ### Install the Chart Repo